 If you’re in the mood to extend your picnic day, Spruce Street Harbor Park is only a few blocks away.
 It started as a pop-up beer garden and has expanded year after year to become a seasonal staple in Philadelphia.
 It features semi-permanent street food stalls, music, beer stands, and entertainment.

-It’s also a great place to sample several of Philadelphia’s popular restaurants and locally famous food venues.
+It’s also a great place to sample several of Philadelphia’s popular restaurants and locally famous food venues, It is also close to some of Philidelphia’s best vegan restaurants for both dine-in or grab and go picnic fare.
 You should make a point to try Federal Donuts, Chickie’s and Pete’s and Franklin Fountain Ice Cream.

 Now You Know Where to Enjoy a Picnic in Philadelphia